• Kei Skeide, Licensed Marriage and Family Therapist (LMFT)

 70 Park Street, Montclair, New Jersey 07042

 Rebecca Gotterer is a Licensed Clinical Social Worker (LCSW) in Montclair, New Jersey and has been in practice for 20 years.
-They treat Self-Esteem, Developmental, Persistent Depressive Disorder (Dysthymia).
+They treat Self-Esteem, Persistent Depressive Disorder (Dysthymia), Relationship(s) with Friends/Roommates.

-I work to create a safe space for you to connect with your true self, overcome challenges, and move into the life you aspire to live.
+I work with you to create a safe space for you to connect with your true self, overcome challenges, and move into the life you aspire to live.

 View profile